Best Types of Therapy Treatments for Anxiety

 Anxiety, worry, nervousness, and panic can wear you out, sap your energy, and destroy relationships.
 But there is help available.

-Many therapies have potential for relieving stress and improving your mental health.
+Many therapies have the potential for relieving stress and improve your mental health.

 Some therapists use a particular approach mainly or exclusively, while others—like myself—prefer to take an eclectic approach that utilizes a number of therapeutic methods.